henryhayes/openmage-ai-profiler/README.md

 ai-project-profile.json
 ```

-Machine-readable output for tooling and future integrations.
+Machine-readable output suitable for automation and future integrations.

+---

+## HTML *(planned)*

+An interactive report with navigation, filtering and architecture visualisation.

 ---